 - It’s perfect for new customers who are unaware of their needs.

 - It allows for a better, more customized sales pitch.

 - It isn’t ideal for clients who already know what they need.

-- It’s time-consuming, as the preparation of a sales pitch may not lead to a sale.
+- It’s time-consuming, as preparing a sales pitch may not lead to a sale.

 FAINT allows you to focus on a client’s needs and tailor a solution to them, even if they don’t have a special budget to solve them.
 When selling novel solutions, this flexibility makes it a great way to capture new customers.

-Developed at HubSpot, GPCTBA/C&I is great (although long) solution for responding to clients with changing behaviours.
-It qualifies buyers by increasing their awareness of the ways your solution can meet their needs.
+Developed at HubSpot, GPCTBA/C&I is a great (although long) solution for responding to clients with changing behaviors.
+It qualifies buyers by increasing their awareness of how your solution can meet their needs.

 Here’s what it stands for:

 - Goals: What are your lead’s overall goals?